OlavKL/agder-deal-scanner/README.md

-# agder-deal-scanner
+# Rental property analyzer
-Real estate investment scanner for Agder that analyzes property listings and ranks deals based on yield, cashflow and price deviation.
+Rental-focused real estate tool, with additional financing and value models built from curiosity and reflection.